 An academic, speech or debate coach need not be an employee of the school, although the UIL certainly encourages school districts to use their employees as coaches.
 The director of the One-Act Play, Theatrical Design and Film must be a full-time employee of the school with the exception noted in the section 1033 in the C&CR.

 ACADEMIC RULE CHANGES

-Where can I find the latest academic rule changes?
+changes?

 Rule changes are posted on the UIL website.
 Look at news items and individual event websites.

 SPONSOR EXCELLENCE AWARDS

 What is the UIL Sponsor Excellence Award?